Project Smart Light Concepts

 Our aim is to get more than 200 organisations and businesses from participating and non-participating countries involved in this project.
 These may include government agencies, lighting businesses, nature conservation organisations and public-interest entities.

-As lead partner of the Smart Light Concepts project Avans University of Applied Sciences collaborates with 7 government agencies and organisations from Belgium, France and Great Britain:
+As lead partner of the Smart Light Concepts project Avans University of Applied Sciences collaborates with 7 government agencies and organisations from Belgium, France and Great Britain and The Netherlands:

 - University of Portsmouth Higher Education Corporation